Project 1 : Patients as partners

 Project 6 : More time for patients

 How do you find quality time to devote to patients?
-By reorganising activities, simplifying processes and working more collaboratively.
+By reorganizing activities, simplifying processes and working more collaboratively.

 Project 7 : Academic medicine

-Today, HUG has achieved a high level of excellence in many fields of cutting-edge medicine, earning it national and international recognition.
-This strategic project looks to showcase this academic dimension of HUG, and to support and promote research.
+HUG has achieved a high level of excellence, earning it national and international recognition.
+This strategic project looks to:

 Project 9 : Social and environmental responsibility

 As the largest employer in the canton of Geneva, HUG has a significant economic, social and environmental responsibility.